-See the section titled "Instruction Prefixes" in Chapter 2 of the IA-32 Intel Architecture Software Developer's Manual, Volume 2, for description of the instructions prefixes.
+See the section titled "Instruction Prefixes" in Chapter 2 of the IA-32 Intel Architecture Software Developer's Manual, Volume 2A for a description of the instruction prefixes.

-CHAPTER 10 PROGRAMMING WITH THE STREAMING SIMD EXTENSIONS (SSE)
+CHAPTER 10 PROGRAMMING WITH STREAMING SIMD EXTENSIONS (SSE)

 The streaming SIMD extensions (SSE) were introduced into the IA-32 architecture in the Pentium III processor family.
-These extensions were designed to enhance the performance of IA-32 processors for advanced 2-D and 3-D graphics, motion video, image processing, speech recognition, audio synthesis, telephony, and video conferencing.
+These extensions enhance the performance of IA-32 processors for advanced 2-D and 3-D graphics, motion video, image processing, speech recognition, audio synthesis, telephony, and video conferencing.

-This chapter describes the SSE extensions.
-Chapter 11, Programming With the Streaming SIMD Extensions 2 (SSE2), provides information to assist in writing application programs that use these extensions and the SSE2 extensions.
+This chapter describes SSE.
+Chapter 11, Programming with Streaming SIMD Extensions 2 (SSE2) provides information to assist in writing application programs that use SSE2 extensions.
+Chapter 12, Programming with Streaming SIMD Extensions 3 (SSE3) provides this information for SSE3 extensions.

-10.1.
-OVERVIEW OF THE SSE EXTENSIONS
+10.1 OVERVIEW OF SSE EXTENSIONS

-The Intel MMX technology introduced single-instruction multiple-data (SIMD) capability into the IA-32 architecture, with the 64-bit MMX registers, 64-bit packed integer data types, and instructions that allowed SIMD operations to be performed on packed integers.
-The SSE extensions extend this SIMD execution model, by adding facilities for handling packed and scalar single-precision floating-point values contained in 128-bit registers.
+Intel MMX technology introduced single-instruction multiple-data (SIMD) capability into the IA-32 architecture, with the 64-bit MMX registers, 64-bit packed integer data types, and instructions that allowed SIMD operations to be performed on packed integers.
+SSE extensions expand the SIMD execution model by adding facilities for handling packed and scalar single-precision floating-point values contained in 128-bit registers.